arulselvam34/DocBotX/README.md

-# 📄 Document Chat with Groq
+# 🤖 DocBotX

-A powerful document chatbot built with Streamlit and Groq API that allows you to upload documents and chat with them using advanced language models.
+A powerful AI document chatbot built with Streamlit and Groq API that allows you to upload documents and chat with them using advanced language models.

 ## 🚀 Features